Explorable Parity Automata

-\item If no invalid transition is reached, the run eventually gets to an accepting state of $\M$ because $\sigma_\exists$ is winning.
-This corresponds to a stage where \controller can safely play \texttt{end} to get rid of the target token along with all tokens outside of \store, by sending them to $\jail$ (the only reason not to play \texttt{end} would be the existence of tokens in non-accepting states of $Q_\M$).
+\item If the run proceeds normally with consistent transitions, it will eventually reach an accepting state of $\M$ because $\sigma_\exists$ is winning.
+This corresponds to a stage where \controller can safely play \texttt{end} to send the target token to $\jail$ along with all tokens outside of \store.
 This sends us back to the first step, but with an updated target.
 Notice that if there was a virtual target token, we will always reach this event, and send the real target token (located in $Q_\M$ or $\Pos$ or $\Mem$) in $\jail$. \end{itemize} This strategy guarantees that after $k$ runs, at least the first $k$ tokens are in state $\jail$, and therefore cannot witness an accepting run.
-We also know that the final word is accepted by $\A$, because an accepting run can be created by going to the state $\store$ as soon as possible in each factor corresponding to a run of $\M$.
+We also know that the final word is accepted by $\A$, because an accepting run can be created by going to the state $\store$ as soon as possible in each factor corresponding to a run of $\M$. \end{proof}

-Conversely, if there is a winning strategy $\sigma_\forall$ for the universal player in the alternation game on $\M(w)$, then we can build a winning strategy for \agents in the $\omega$-explorability game.
+\begin{lem} If $w \notin \L(\M)$, then \agents has a winning strategy in the $\omega$-explorability game on $\A$. \end{lem} \begin{proof} We now assume that there is a winning strategy $\sigma_\forall$ for the universal player in the alternation game on $\M(w)$, and we build a winning strategy for \agents in the $\omega$-explorability game.